 Learn How to Invest Confidently — Download This Free App >>

 Choice theory (as described by William Glasser in his book of the same name) posits that we can, in fact, act ourselves into new ways of thinking.
 We can exercise control over our thoughts and our actions.
 By doing so, we will improve our physical and mental health.
 This effectively becomes a cycle, improving our thoughts and actions leads to positive outcomes that help make it easier to further improve our thoughts and actions.
 A virtuous circle rooted in hope.

 Hope as a Tool to Achieve Financial Success

 Certainly, some successful people are not beacons of hope.
 We have all run into a dour CPA or lawyer or some other such person who’s so negative that it’s hard to imagine he or she even has a speck of hope.

 But we also don’t know how much this has held the person back.
 If such a person has a degree of success despite a sense of negativity, just imagine where he might be if he instead sounded hope’s siren.

 We’re in control of our own stories.
 We can choose our outcomes to a degree.
 For example, we can embrace positive change by influencing our chances.
-Or we can embrace financial literacy and begin to educate ourselves by reading books and taking advantage of educational sites like Investopedia Academy.
+Or we can embrace financial literacy and begin to educate ourselves by reading books and taking advantage of educational sites.
 This increases the likelihood of financial success, fueling hope and further raising the bar that we shoot for.

 Hope is the seed of thoughts; thoughts beget actions; actions beget results.
 For a more positive financial future, cultivate hope.
 It is the prerequisite of financial success.